Language: EN

 }

-• Initialization: In this part of the loop, the initial values of the variables that control the loop’s execution are set.
-Typically, it is used to initialize a counter that will be incremented or decremented in each iteration.
+• Initialization: In this part of the loop, the initial values of the variables that control the loop’s execution are set (generally used to initialize a counter that will be incremented or decremented in each iteration)

 • Condition: The condition is a boolean expression that is evaluated before each iteration.
 If the condition is true, the instructions inside the loop are executed.
-If the condition is false, the loop is exited, and the program’s execution continues.
+If the condition is false, the loop is exited, and the program continues to execute.

-• Instructions to execute: Here, the instructions to be executed in each iteration are specified.
-These instructions can be any valid C# code, such as assignments, calculations, method calls, etc.
+• Instructions to execute: Here, the instructions that are executed in each iteration are specified.
+These instructions can be any valid code in C# (such as assignments, calculations, method calls, etc.)

 Let’s look at a simple example where a for loop is used to print the numbers from 1 to 10: